KALMARs 50 YEARS YOUNG

 The timing was not great and the depths of the recession of 2008 and 2009 resulted in this office closing.
-Roger Smith left the business to become a developer and as a result, the residential business was consolidated back into Jamaica Wharf.
+Roger Smith left the business to become a developer, and as a result, the residential business was consolidated back into Jamaica Wharf.

 In 2012 Richard’s son, Sebastian Kalmar, had qualified in Estate Management and was looking for a job.
-He planned to gain some experience before joining his father, but with the company was struggling to recruit a new residential consultant - it seemed serendipity was knocking on the shoulder.
+He planned to gain some experience before joining his father, but the company was struggling to recruit a new residential consultant - it seemed serendipity was knocking on the door.
 So Sebastian, who had already been assisting at weekends, joined the company in 2012.
 Since then he has rapidly learnt his trade and is now expanding the residential side of the business.

 In 2014, two directors, both of eight years standing, coincidentally left the company in the same week.
 This timing seemed a blow at the time, but in hindsight serendipity was again knocking as better recruits were rapidly found and are now growing the departments faster than ever.